NVIDIA/hpc-container-maker/docs/getting_started.md

 $ sudo singularity build <image_file.sif> Singularity.def
 ```

-Other container builders may also be used.
+Other container builders that understand Dockerfiles or Singularity
+definition files may also be used.

 ## Next Steps